You say you need some quick tips for parenting your Aspergers or High Functioning Autistic child? No problem! Here you go mom:

-15. Remember that a youngster with Aspergers is still a youngster with thoughts and feelings, and that you are the adult this youngster looks to for support and guidance.
+15. Remember that a youngster with Aspergers or HFA is still a kid with thoughts and feelings, and that you are the adult she looks to for support and guidance.

-16. Remember that kids with Aspergers have two time frames: Now, and Huh.
+16. Remember that kids on the autism spectrum have two time frames: Now, and 'Huh?'.
 There is no future.
 There is only now.
 The past is non-negotiable.

 17. Review this text, and others, periodically.
 You are going to forget this stuff, and different principles will likely be needed at different stages.

 18. The kids who need love the most will always ask for it in the most unloving ways.